 Sightseeing

 Whether you’re staying on Veliki Brijun or not, the best way of taking in most of the sights is on a guided tour.
-A “tourist train” (i.e. a little motorised train) will guide you around Veliki Brijun, and its a fun and easy way of seeing the most of the island.
+A “tourist train” (i.e. a little motorised vehicle that is made to look like a train) will guide you around Veliki Brijun, and it is a fun and very easy way of seeing most of the island.

 An old olive tree, one of the oldest olive trees in the Mediterranean and thought to be around 1,600 years old, can be found here.
 The tree is unusual to see as it “split” due to a storm in the 1970s.
 Nevertheless, it still bears fruit today and produces around 30kg of olives each October (olive-picking season!), some of which is used to produce olive oil.